A Leader for Neurofeedback in Utah

 “He uses a brain-based approach to understand what each child or teenager needs.
 He has helped many young adults and teenagers make critical life changes that have led them to be successful adults.
 He has also been helpful with marriages and individual adults finding peace and happiness among the chaos of anxiety and mood problems.” ~ Casherie Bright

-Jeffrey and Casherie Bright founded the group therapy practice NeuroTherapy and Trauma Center of Utah in 2015.
+Jeffrey and Casherie Bright founded the group therapy practice Neurofeedback and Counseling of Utah in 2010.
 Jeff is a leader in the innovative, effective use of neurotherapy for brain-based healing.
-He is skilled at helping children and teenagers who have experienced trauma and emotional or mood problems.
-His practice is based in Clinton, Utah, and serves many clients in Davis and Weber County including in Layton, Clearfield, Syracuse, West Point, Roy, Ogden, South Ogden, Riverdale, Kaysville, and Hooper.
-An extension office operates in Tremonton, Utah, and additional offices are opening soon in the Orem and Draper areas.
+He is skilled at helping children, teenagers and adults who have experienced trauma and emotional or mood problems.
+His practice is based in Clinton, Utah, and serves many clients in Davis and Weber County including in Layton, Clearfield, Syracuse, West Point, Roy, Ogden, South Ogden, Riverdale, Kaysville, and Clinton.
 Contact Jeff at 801-855-7999 or email@example.com.